DallanQ/lotr_journeys_in_middle_earth/QA.md

 [creatures-in-my-play-area-how](https://boardgamegeek.com/thread/3384120/creatures-in-my-play-area-how)

-> The app says that I gain 1 inspiration token for each creature in my play area.
-I have searched all the cards from the core box and only found 1 card with the creature keyword.
-How can I then get creatures in my play area?

-If you only own the base game, then there is only 1 card available with the creature trait, but there are expansions for the game and in particular, one of them has a new role that's based around creatures.
-So you'd have a lot more creatures available if you had those expansions.

 [can-i-use-all-4-prepped-cards-in-a-turn](https://boardgamegeek.com/thread/2507527/can-i-use-all-4-prepped-cards-in-a-turn)

 > If a player has 4 prepped cards that each gives him/her many Strikes.
 Can the player use all of them in an attack and add the hits together or are there some limits?